ComedicChimera/chai-lang.dev/static/markdown/guide/chapter3.md

 Even though 5 is an unsigned integer, because a is marked as a signed integer and unsigned types can be coerced to signed types, a has a type of signed integer.
-They are several types central types in Whirlwind and all of them have **type aliases** associated with them as shown below.
+They are several types central types in Whirlwind and all of them have **type labels** associated with them as shown below.

     int, uint // signed and unsigned integer (32 bits)